DavidWells/serverless-workshop/lessons/core-concepts/1-http-hello-world/README.md

 # Deploying Your First Endpoint

-This lesson will walk you through creating a basic http functions triggered by a http GET endpoint
+This lesson will walk through creating a basic function triggered by a http GET endpoint

 - [Lesson Steps](#lesson-steps)
 - [Complete code](#complete-code)

 ## Lesson Steps

-1. In `handler.js`, Create a `200` response code and return the `event` in the response body
+1. In `handler.js`, Create a `200` response code and return the `event` data in the response body.

+    The response needs a `statusCode` and a `body` object returned.
+Remember to `JSON.stringify` the body.

+    For more details, see the http event docs link http://bit.ly/2mkgV4P

-2. After your handler has a response.
-It's time to deploy.
+2. After your handler is returning a response, it's time to deploy.

     Open your terminal and run the following command:

     ```bash
+    # sls is shorthand for serverless
     sls deploy
     ```

-3. You can invoke the function from your terminal with
+3. Invoke the function to ensure it's working properly

+    Open your terminal and run the [`invoke`](http://bit.ly/2FjBrf3) command:

     ```bash
     sls invoke -f hello
     ```

-4. In `serverless.yml`, add an `http` GET event to trigger this function. http://bit.ly/2mkgV4P
+4. In `serverless.yml`, add an `events` section and an `http` GET event with the path of `hello` to trigger this function.
+See http event docs for more details http://bit.ly/2mkgV4P

-6. Deploy the function again after declaring the `http` event in `serverless.yml`
+5. Deploy the function again after declaring the `http` event in `serverless.yml`

     ```bash
     sls deploy
     ```

-7. The `serverless deploy` command will return a live URL of your service you can visit in your browser
+6. The `serverless deploy` command will return a live URL of your service you can visit in your browser

     ```bash
     https://xyz-123.execute-api.us-east-1.amazonaws.com/dev/hello
     ```

-8. To retrieve the service information at a later time, run the `sls info` command
+7. To retrieve the service information at a later time, run the `sls info` command

     ```bash
     sls info
     ```

+8. We can shortcut this process with the `serverless create` command.

-9. Now lets scaffold a project the easy way via the `serverless create` command.
-In your terminal run
+    The [`sls create` command](http://bit.ly/2G8q86G) lets users scaffold a project the easy way.

     To see a list of available templates run:

     ```bash
     sls create
     ```